dwmkerr/tripweather/README.md

 ```

 Note that currently firestore configuration (security rules and indexes) is not deployed as part of this process, to avoid unexpected downtime while indexes rebuild.
 Manually deploy these changes as needed.

+## Service Tiers

+### Guest

+- Can use one location
+- Can use one week

+### User

+- Can use five locations
+- Can use one week
+- Can share and view/edit other trips

+### Subscriber

+- Unlimited locations
+- Unlimited dates

 ## Research